hkiame/todo-list/README.md

 # Interacting with the DB

 We use json-server to create a mock server/DB based on the schema in `database/db.json`.
 You can perform CRUD operations on the DB using `axios`.
+Specifically, the following functions in `axios` represent the corresponding CRUD operations:

+- Create: `axios.post`
+- Read: `axios.get`
+- Update: `axios.put`
+- Delete: `axios.delete`

 You can request all items in the DB by making a GET request to `http://localhost:3001/items`.